Ubuntu Shell

 Create a New User with Account Expiry Date

-7. Create a New User with Password Expiry Date
+7. Create a New User with a Password Expiration Date

-Read Also: How to Force User to Change Their Password at Next Login in Linux
+🔗 How to Force Users to Change Their Password at the Next Login in Linux

-For example, I want to set the password expiry date to 45 days for user “jake” after his creation; I will follow the below command.
+For example, if I want to set the password expiration date to 45 days for user "jake" after his creation, I will follow the below command.

 You can verify the expiry date for the user “jake” using the chage command as shown below.